 We operate our business through direct operation and network partners.
-In larger cities, we directly operate our business and use our resources to better collaborate with prominent key accounts, or KAs.
+In larger cities, we directly operate our business and use our resources to better collaborate with key accounts, or KAs, who are location partners with expansive offline footprint and widespread brand recognition.

 We deploy business development personnel for the expansion, management and maintenance of our POIs, incentivized by a well-designed and ever-evolving evaluation system.
 In smaller cities and counties, we work with network partners with local business connections and insights.
 We manage and evaluate network partners by the same standards as our direct operation under our operating philosophies.